HV and LV Power Supplies, Fusing, Soft Start, Regulators and more

 Balancing (equalizing) resistors for a capacitor bank

-A separate “bleeder” resistor, from B+ to ground should be incorporated.
-This is sometimes called a “safety bleeder.”
-Even if one of the equalizers fails open, stopping the current draw of that resistor string, the safety bleeder will continue to bleed a small amount of current, and will discharge the filter capacitors when the B+ is turned off.
+The purpose of a separate “safety bleeder” resistor, from B+ to ground is that if one of the equalizers fails open, which stops the current draw of that resistor string, the safety bleeder will continue to bleed a small amount of current, and will discharge the filter capacitors when the B+ is turned off.
 Otherwise the filters will not be discharged for a very long time, which is a safety problem.

-For example, the safety bleeder in my junkbox-built 2800 V supply consists of 5, 100K, 5 Watt wirewound ceramic resistors in series.
-This provides just under 3 ma of current to slowly discharge the electrolytics should the equalizer string fail open.
-The ohm value to use will vary depending on the amount of high voltage present and how fast a bleed-down is desired.
-5 ma is probably a better target but I used what I had.
-In my case, by the time I remove the screws holding the lid of the case, the 3 ma bleed has just about fully discharged the capacitor bank.
+For example, a safety bleeder for a 2800 volt supply could consist of five 200K, 5 Watt wirewound ceramic resistors in series (a million ohms).
+This provides about 3 ma of current to slowly discharge the electrolytics should the equalizer string fail open.
+The ohm value to use will vary depending on the value of the high voltage and how fast a bleed-down is desired.

 And finally, be sure to measure the equalizer and bleeder resistors with an ohm meter before installing them.
-When constructing my HV supply, I found that one of the new resistors marked 20K was actually 165K.
-It might have failed due to heat overload and would certainly have upset the current draw through the string.
+When constructing my HV supply, I found that one of the new equalizer resistors marked 20K was actually 165K.
+It might have failed due to heat overload and would certainly not have “equalized” anything.

 Screen Supplies (by W8JI)